About the Course

 In the fourth year you will undertake your own research project in a subject which interests you, drawing together all that you have learnt on your course.

 Topics covered are varied: recent Honours Projects have included an investigation into the economic viability of using anaerobic digestion in the equestrian industry, the potential for growth within the UK Beetroot juice market and, a feasibility study of a farm shop in an urban area.

 This course is also open for those with a relevant HND or equivalent qualification to apply for Year 3 entry as a 2-year top-up degree course.
-Those interested in this should be sure to enter year 3 on their application.
+Those interested in this should be sure to enter Year 3 as the Point of Entry on their application.